-Dr. Marci Goolsby, sports medicine physician, explains stress fractures of the spine and how they can be treated to get athletes back in the game.
+Dr. Marci Goolsby, primary sports medicine physician, explains stress fractures of the spine and how they can be treated to get athletes back in the game.

 “Stress fractures in the back, also known as spondylolysis, usually occur in the pars interarticularis the posterior or back part of the spine.
 These are most often seen in adolescent athletes such as gymnasts where there is a great deal of extension and landing with an arched back, or football linemen who extend their lower backs when they are blocking,” says Dr. Goolsby